-Unfortunately, quantum technologies are still at their dawn, having minimal computational capacity.
-Furthermore, significant technological challenges arise from the adiabatic requirements, i.e., quantum systems need to be isolated from the environment not to experience decoherence, which causes the lack of information stored in the quantum device.
-Therefore, researchers typically rely on quantum simulators to test their ideas while waiting for the next generation of quantum computing units.
-Whether quantum supremacy is real or belongs to the fairy world is still an open question.
-For example, we do not expect quantum computers to solve worst-case NP-hard problems like combinatorial problems efficiently.
+Unfortunately, quantum technologies are still at their dawn, having minimal computational capacity. \h{Furthermore, significant technological challenges arise from the requirement for quantum systems to be isolated from the environment in order to avoid decoherence, which causes lack of information stored in the quantum device}.
+Therefore, researchers typically rely on quantum simulators to test their ideas while waiting for the next generation of quantum \h{computers}.
+Whether quantum supremacy is real or \h{not} is still an open question.
+For example, we do not expect quantum computers to solve \h{efficiently} worst-case NP-hard problems like combinatorial \h{ones}.
 Instead, we do expect that we will be able to find a better approximation to the solution or find it faster than a classical computer~\citep{khot2016hardness,preskill2018quantum}.

 Stemming from those considerations, we conceived this survey to offer both the neophyte and the more experienced reader insights into several fundamental topics in the quantum computation field.
-Moreover, noticing that the literature lacks a detailed discussion about the latest achievements concerning Quantum Perceptrons (QPs) and QNNs, we gather, analyze and discuss state-of-the-art approaches related to those topics.
-Notably, the main contributions of our work can be summarized as follows:
+Moreover, noticing that the literature lacks a detailed discussion about the latest achievements concerning Quantum Perceptrons (QPs) and QNNs, we gather, analyze and discuss state-of-the-art approaches related to those topics. \h{Notably, we can summarize our work as follows:}

-\begin{itemize} \item we review the current state-of-the-art regarding QPs and QNNs by discerning among theoretical formulations, simulations, and implementations on real quantum devices; \item we report the main achievements by different research groups concerning the topic of quantum supremacy; \item we introduce the concept of qubit from a theoretical perspective and give insights into how it is represented; \item we report a gentle introduction to the Adiabatic Quantum Computing and Gate Model computation paradigms and highlight their differences; \item we introduce to the reader several basic notions about quantum mechanics and their translations in the quantum information field; \item we collect and organize the most relevant papers to this survey on a GitHub\footnote{\url{https://github.com/fvmassoli/survey-quantum-computation}} page allowing the interested readers to easily and quickly browse through the literature. \end{itemize}
+\begin{itemize} \item we review the current state-of-the-art regarding QPs and QNNs by discerning among theoretical formulations, simulations, and implementations on real quantum devices; \item we report the main achievements by different research groups concerning the topic of quantum supremacy; \item \h{we provide a gentle introduction to several basic notions about quantum mechanics, quantum information, and quantum computational models;} \item we collect and organize the most relevant papers to this survey on a GitHub\footnote{\url{https://github.com/fvmassoli/survey-quantum-computation}} page allowing the interested readers to easily and quickly browse through the literature. \end{itemize}